 Implementation of the Produce Safety Rule in California includes on-farm inspections to verify compliance.

-The Produce Safety Program will spend 2018 working to make sure California produce farmers understand the requirements of the Produce Safety Rule by providing a host of resources available on this website.
+The Produce Safety Program is working to make sure California produce farmers understand the requirements of the Produce Safety Rule by providing a host of resources available on this website.

 Our Core Value = Educate Then Regulate

 The California Produce Safety Program’s role is to educate California produce farmers on how to comply with the requirements of the Produce Safety Rule and then regulate farms to ensure they are in compliance with this new law.

 Our Vision = Safe Produce Through 100% Compliance with the Law

 It is our goal for Produce Safety Rule requirements to become ingrained in the culture of California produce farming so that our state continues to grow the safest produce possible.